NodeMC/CORE/server_files/plugins/Reference.md

 description: Description of plugin for list

+js: Whether the plugin requires NodeMC to load JavaScript

 routes: The routes for the plugin (http://server/$ref/$route)

 comments: Comments for the plugin which are not seen by the user